-Unit Mapping Code and Title Code and Title Comments Information Current Version Previous Version VU23537 Prepare to work effectively in an Australian workplace VU22631 Prepare to work effectively in an Australian workplace Equivalent
+Unit Mapping Information Code and Title Code and Title Comments Current Version Previous Version VU23537 Prepare to work effectively in an Australian workplace VU22631 Prepare to work effectively in an Australian workplace Equivalent

-Assessment Require ements Title Assessment Requirements for VU23537 Prepare to work effectively in an Australian workplace Performance Evidence The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
-Assessment must confirm the ability to use conventions and linguistic knowledge to: identify and discuss at least two cultural features of the Australian workplace and at least two strategies to support effective workplace participation identify skills required in the Australian workplace and own skills that support workplace participation outline at least two common conditions of employment in the Australian workplace and at least two sources of relevant support.
-Knowledge Evidence The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
-This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including: vocabulary to describe and discuss cultural features of the workplace and skills required in the workplace including a limited range of common phrasal verbs, adjectives, adverbs or some adverbial phrases prepositions and prepositional phrases, such as at the end of the shift simple sentence structures, such as $\circ$ simple or compound sentences to describe the workplace, or simple questions, for example to seek clarification in a conversation, ask for repetition or restatement common high frequency verb tenses or imperative forms, such as $\circ$ giving and following instructions, or explaining a series of events modals or modal forms, such as should, would, could, might, need to conjunctions, such as when, but, if, although, so, When you arrive, you need to open all the blinds high frequency discourse markers or cohesive devices, such as first, then, by the way, anyway, so, after that simple paralinguistic features, such as body language, to interpret and convey meaning and acknowledge understanding.
-Sociolinguistic and Cultural Knowledge: use of register in Australian workplaces some idiomatic expressions and colloquialisms typically used in the workplace.
+Assessment Requirements for VU23537 Prepare to work effectively in an Australian workplace

+The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
+Assessment must confirm the ability to use conventions and linguistic knowledge to:

+- identify and discuss at least two cultural features of the Australian workplace and at least two strategies to support effective workplace participation - identify skills required in the Australian workplace and own skills that support workplace participation - outline at least two common conditions of employment in the Australian workplace and at least two sources of relevant support.

+The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
+This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including:

+- vocabulary to describe and discuss cultural features of the workplace and skills required in the workplace including a limited range of common phrasal verbs, adjectives, adverbs or some adverbial phrases - prepositions and prepositional phrases, such as at the end of the shift - simple sentence structures, such as - o simple or compound sentences to describe the workplace, or - simple questions, for example to seek clarification in a conversation, ask for repetition or restatement - common high frequency verb tenses or imperative forms, such as - o giving and following instructions, or - o explaining a series of events - modals or modal forms, such as should, would, could, might, need to - conjunctions, such as when, but, if, although, so, When you arrive, you need to open all the blinds - high frequency discourse markers or cohesive devices, such as first, then, by the way, anyway, so, after that - simple paralinguistic features, such as body language, to interpret and convey meaning and acknowledge understanding.

+- use of register in Australian workplaces - some idiomatic expressions and colloquialisms typically used in the workplace.

-Assessment Conditions Assessment must ensure access to: • current information about the Australian workplace, Assessment must ensure support for the learner takes into consideration the following factors: need for a sympathetic interlocutor need for contextual support related to cultural aspects of the Australian workplace.
-Assessor requirements Assessors of this unit must be qualified TESOL teachers.
+current information about the Australian workplace,

+Assessment must ensure support for the learner takes into consideration the following factors:

+- need for a sympathetic interlocutor - need for contextual support related to cultural aspects of the Australian workplace.

+Assessors of this unit must be qualified TESOL teachers.
 Refer to Section B6.2 for further information on meeting the assessor requirements.